Fire Breaks Out At Russian Gas Terminal Near St Petersburg - UrduPoint

 Fire Breaks Out At Russian Gas Terminal Near St Petersburg

-Moscow, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2024) A fire broke out early Sunday at a natural gas terminal in the Russian Baltic Sea port of Ust-Luga, the regional governor said.
+Moscow, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2024) A blaze at a natural gas terminal in the Baltic Sea port of Ust-Luga on Sunday was caused by an "external factor", said Novatek, Russia's biggest exporter of liquified natural gas.

-The terminal, 110 kilometres (70 miles) west of St Petersburg near the Estonian border, is operated by Novatek, Russia's largest independent natural gas producer.
+The operator said there were no victims and the fire was "currently localised", at the site 110 kilometres (70 miles) west of St Petersburg near the Estonian border.

+Neither Novaktek nor the authorities gave further details about the cause of the fire, which is 1,000 kilometres (600 miles) from the Ukrainian border.

+Kyiv this week claimed responsibility for two attacks on oil depots in Russia, including one in the same Leningrad region where Ust-Luga is located.

+The Ria-Novosti news agency said a 100 cubic metre container was ablaze.

-"A high alert regime has been introduced in the Kingiseppsky district (which includes the port)," he said, noting that the blaze was "localised".
+"A high alert regime has been introduced in the Kingiseppsky district (which includes the port)," Drozdenko said.

 The Russian ministry of emergency situations and local fire service were involved in fighting the blaze, he added.

-TASS news agency and other state media said the cause of the fire has not been announced.
+TASS news agency and other state media said the cause of the fire had not been announced.

 The Ust-Luga complex processes natural gas condensate into naphtha, jet fuel and ship fuel components, according to Novatek's website.